act-rules/act-rules.github.io/_rules/aria-invalid-input-error-54621b.md

 ## Expectation 1

-After [user completion](#completed-input-field) of the target element or triggering the submission of the form, if the target element belongs to one, each target element for which an [input error](https://www.w3.org/TR/WCAG21/#dfn-input-error) has been [automatically detected](#automatic-error-detection) has the `aria-invalid` attribute set to `true`.
+After [user completion](#completed-input-field) of the target element or triggering the submission of the form if the target element belongs to one, each target element for which an [input error](https://www.w3.org/TR/WCAG21/#dfn-input-error) has been [automatically detected](#automatic-error-detection) has the `aria-invalid` attribute set to `true`.

 **Note**: Even though the ARIA 21 technique checks for what happens to form fields for which there are not input errors, that is not relevant for this SC and, consequently, this rule does not check for it.